ABOUT THE CLUB

 Continuously monitoring health and safety, leaders encourage joint vigilance, eg. the calling out of hazards (approaching bikes / other runners being the most common).
 They carry basic first aid items and also a mobile phone in case of emergencies.
 At the end of the session they oversee a warm down and stretching.

-We welcome interest from any of our regular members about being on our support leader list and from time to time encourage existing support leaders to undertake the LIRF training.
-The club will encourage LIRF leader training and may be able to make a part contribution towards the costs of training (discussed with an individual or group of individuals at the time that the training is proposed, dependent on current club finances and forecasting for the balance of the year).
-Anyone interested in becoming a support leader or undertaking the LIRF training to become a core leader should email This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+We welcome interest from any of our regular members about being on our support leader list and from time to time encourage existing support leaders to undertake the LiRF training.
+The Club will encourage LiRF leader training and aims to cover the cost of training, where current Club finances and forecasting for the balance of the year, allow.
+Anyone interested in becoming a support leader or undertaking the LiRF training to become a core leader should email

 UNDERLYING POLICIES